|Total population (2015)||6,453,000|

 Anti-tuberculosis drug resistance threatens the progress that has been made in TB prevention and care.
 Drug resistance arises when complete treatment is not ensured.
 Tuberculosis is curable and preventable.

 Sierra Leone is among the 30 countries in the world with a high TB burden.
-The Ebola crisis (2014-2015) affected TB care and prevention with a reduction in care seeking and impacts on follow-up of patients under treatment.
+The COVID-19 pandemic disrupted access to essential TB services which resulted in reduced TB case detection and impacts on follow-up of patients under treatment.

-In 2017, an estimated 23 000 people in Sierra Leone fell ill with TB and 3 000 died from the disease; 2 500 children became ill with TB; 1 in 4 HIV deaths were due to TB, and an estimated 430 people developed multidrug-resistant TB (MDR-TB).
+In 2021, an estimated 24 000 people in Sierra Leone fell ill with TB and more 3 000 died from the disease; 2,800 children became ill with TB; 1 in 4 HIV deaths were due to TB, and an estimated 640 people developed drug-resistant TB (DR-TB).

 In March 2017, the MoHS commenced drug-resistant TB case management at a dedicated facility established at the Lakka Government Hospital.
 Meanwhile since 2016, the MoHS acquired drug-resistant diagnostic capacity with trained staff, using the GeneXpert technology.
-Presently, 12 GeneXpert machines are providing Drug Resistant TB diagnosis services across the country and Lakka Government Hospital is providing MDR-TB treatment services.
+Presently, 14 GeneXpert sites are providing Drug Resistant TB diagnosis services across the country and Lakka Government Hospital and Makeni regional hospitals are providing MDR-TB treatment services.

 Ending the TB epidemic by 2030 is among the health targets of the UN Sustainable Development Goals adopted in 2015.